niilo/serverless-blog-workshop/README.md

 Project is compatible with Serverless v1

-## Step by Step instructions for building
+## Step by step instructions for building the project with Serverless Framework v1.5

 ### Setup project